 Step 5: Launch, Listen, and Iterate

-Start with a soft launch among your leadership and small group leaders.
+Start with a soft launch among leadership and small group leaders.
 Gather feedback.
 Are messages coming through clearly?
 Is the team responding promptly?
 Are there any technical hiccups?

-After a week or two of testing, launch it publicly with a brief pastoral explanation of why you're doing this — not just what it is.
+After a week or two of testing, launch publicly with a brief pastoral explanation of why you're doing this — not just what it is.

 ---

-Best Practices for Managing Prayer Requests with Care
+Best Practices for Managing Requests with Care

 - Respond within 30 minutes during waking hours.
 Speed communicates care.